 - Umlauf Sculpture Garden – Unless you’re a sculpture art enthusiast, you can skip this.
 There were only like 15 sculptures total?
 Unless we missed something!
 They were oddly positioned throughout the garden.
 It felt like they received a sculpture shipment and someone having a bad day just plopped ’em down wherever they wanted.
 They also have TERRIBLE hours which I suppose is a good thing since I’m not recommending you go 🙂 The ONLY saving grace of this place in my opinion is the yoga in the garden.
 My friend who went with me would agree!

 - Nightlife – I was surprised at both the lack of variety and amount of bars in Austin.
 Can you find a dive, a club and a lounge?
 Sure!
-But there aren’t MANY overall and if you’re looking for subcategories there within, forget it.
-I wouldn’t describe myself as a partier, but I do like to check out nightlife from time to time and living there felt like going to the same scene on repeat.
+But there aren’t many overall and if you’re looking for subcategories there within, forget it.
+I wouldn’t describe myself as a partier, but I do like to check out nightlife from time to time and living there I felt like I was going to the same scene on repeat.
 Austin feels like a small town in the nightlife department and (caveat!) of course I compared it to the cities I previously lived in (Chicago & San Francisco).
 There are only so many areas to go out and only so many bars.
 I’ve embarrassingly been to maybe 70%+ of the nightlife options while there!
-Some of my favorite bars I went to happened to be where all the hot bearded men hung out, which was nice 🙂 If you are going for a short weekend, you will definitely enjoy your time out.
+I’ve captured more on the nightlife scene in the “Keep Austin Beard” post.
+If you are going for a short weekend, you will definitely enjoy your time out.
 If you are moving there from a big city and nightlife is a significant part of your life, it might feel dull.
 Also, AVOID Dirty 6th unless you are in your early twenties or in a “party all the time” phase, whereby you could like it.
 I imagine this will all change as ATX continues to grow.

 - Weather – As mentioned previously, this was a huge shocker to me.
 One reason I moved to Austin in winter was because it’s located in the south, so I expected warm weather.
-Do not visit in winter if you’re looking for a warm vacay (it’s “you need a warm coat & an ice scraper for your car” kind of cold).
-Also, do not underestimate the heat during summer (it’s “how naked can I be and get away with it in public” hot).
+Do not visit in winter if you’re looking for a warm vacay (it’s “you need a warm coat & an ice scraper for your car” cold) and do not underestimate the heat during summer (it’s “how naked can I be and get away with it in public” hot).
 Go in spring and/or fall!